 - Brandon Springs Group Center $15.00/student/night max (NOTE CHANGE)

 - Who should complete the application?
 The teacher(s) responsible for planning and conducting the field trip should complete the application, please..

 - What is expected if you receive a grant?
 Complete your field trip as presented in your proposal.
-Submit a reimbursement request, copies of invoices and the evaluation form. ·
+Submit requested information after the trip including the evaluation form. ·

 - When will we receive funds or be reimbursed or what?
 This is no longer a reimbursement style grant.
 You will receive a credit to visit the facilities based upon the number of students who actual visit the actual number of day use facilities or BS.
 See the chart above as the numbers have been revised.

 - What else do I need to know?
 Free/reduced lunch figures reported must be certified by your school administration.
 Matching funding will increase your chances of receiving a grant.

 - Applications for the 2019/2020 School Year are due to be received at 345 Maintenance Road, Golden Pond, KY 42211 (attention Jim Taylor) on Friday April 28, 2019.
 If you have questions you may reach out to Jim Taylor at firstname.lastname@example.org or call him at (270) 924-2091.

 Remember that the Every Kid in a Park 4th Grade Pass is honored at Woodlands Nature Station and the Homeplace.
 Details: described here.
 Teachers must present the individual pass for each student at time of check in for free 4th grade free admission to apply.
 For more direct information you may view the Every Kid In A Park Program here.
 Availability of free access authority and transportation assistance funding is subject to change.